-Investigation of a patient with a low total (hemolytic) complement (CH) level
+Investigation of a patient with a low total (hemolytic) complement (CH50) level

 Patients with deficiencies of the late complement proteins (C5, C6, C7, C8, and C9) are unable to form the MAC, and may have increased susceptibility to neisserial infections.

 C9 deficiency is common in the Japanese population and has been reported to occur in almost 1% of the population.
 The lytic activity of C9-deficient serum is decreased.
 However, the assembly of C5b-C8 complexes will result in a transmembrane channel with lytic activity, although the lytic activity is reduced.
 Many C9-deficient patients are therefore asymptomatic.
 C9-deficient patients may, however, present with invasive neisserial infections.

 Complement levels can be detected by antigen assays that quantitate the amount of the protein.
 For most of the complement proteins, a small number of cases have been described in which the protein is present but is non functional.
 These rare cases require a functional assay to detect the deficiency.